Contact us whenever you need it!

 What is a Rent Increase Letter?

 Landlords must wait for a lease agreement to expire before increasing rent unless the lease allows it.
 However, a landlord cannot raise the rent if the rental property is in a city or state with rent control laws.
-Some landlord-tenant laws require landlords to give a tenant at least 30 days' notice before raising the rent on a month-to-month lease.

-Rent Control in the District of Columbia
+Rent control in the District of Columbia

 The Rental Housing Act of 1985 established rent control in the District of Columbia and is relatively aggressive.
 A landlord must follow several rules when raising the rent on a unit covered by the Act.